 What To Do With Bernat Blanket Stripes Yarn

 New in 2017 was the Bernat Blanket Stripes Yarn.
-An exciting play on long variegated yarn, similar concept to Caron Cakes.
+An exciting play on long variegated yarn, a similar concept to Caron Cakes.
 Flip up the ball and you suddenly can see the colours that exist inside.
 The colour stays the same for a long time before switching to the next.

 With modern shades and playful colours, this yarn is really fun to crochet.
-If are like me and unsure of what colours belong together, the designers have used their skills to put together colours you may not have anticipated work together.
+If you are like me and unsure of what colours belong together, the designers have used their skills to put together colours you may not have anticipated work together.
 As always, there are great choices.
 What works for me, may not be for you.
-I’m just glad to have opportunity to decide.
+I’m just glad to have the opportunity to decide.

 The Biggest Tip